 This quote from my Daily Bell, with which thousands of people start or finish their day, depending on where they are on the planet, is among the most popular of the ‘bells’ I’ve sent out, judging by retweets.

-It states a simple fact about the day, week, month, year, decade, ahead.
-Acknowledging and accepting that fact brings relief and I think that is why it’s so popular.
+It states a simple fact about the day, week, month, year, decade, ahead – it will include both good and bad.
+Acknowledging and accepting that fact – that it will include both good and bad – brings relief and I think that is why it’s so popular.

-It’s a basic Buddhist philosophy – I am not a Buddhist but a lot of my work draws on Buddhist psychology.
-Though that psychology dates back more than two millennia, the reaction makes clear that it very much speaks to us today.
+Acceptance that things will be ‘sometimes good, sometimes bad’ is a basic Buddhist philosophy – I am not a Buddhist but a lot of my work draws on Buddhist ideas.
+Though that philosophy dates back more than two millennia, it very much speaks to us today.

-This acceptance may or may not change what’s going to happen – whether you approach events in a state of equilibrium or in a frantic state may affect the outcome.
+Acceptance may or may not change what’s going to happen – though whether you approach events in a state of equilibrium or in a frantic state may affect the outcome.
 The main purpose of acceptance though is to change how you relate to events and so much of mindfulness practice is about that.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.